johnstewartepfl/projet-prog/README.md

 # Chemical Equation Equilibrator

-The Chemical Equation Equilibrator is a Python program that balances and equilibrates chemical equations based on reactants and products provided as SMILES (Simplified Molecular Input Line Entry System) strings.
+**The Chemical Equation Equilibrator** is a Python program that balances and equilibrates chemical equations based on reactants and products provided as SMILES strings.

 ## Features